 - Typically, your Local Authority, Fire Authority, Tenant Management Organisation or Landlord Managing Agent would be available to support these communications and should also be made aware of any findings.

 3. Review your building, construction and materials

-- In compliance with the government guidance we recommend that customers check existing buildings, including the testing of existing cladding systems.
+A. In accordance with government guidance customers should check existing buildings, including the testing of existing cladding systems.

-- Compile a list of properties over 7 storeys for additional focus.
+B. Customers may find it helpful to compile a list of properties over 7 storeys high for additional focus.

-- We recommend that construction and refurbishment contracts are reviewed to establish the type of cladding systems used.
+C. Construction and refurbishment contracts should also be reviewed to establish the type of cladding systems used.

 Q1: How did Zurich respond to customers impacted by this event?

-We proactively identified any customers that were in close proximity or who may have had a relationship to this tragic event, and we have reached out to them to offer our support and guidance.
+We proactively identified any customers that were in close proximity or who may have had a relationship to this tragic event, and we have reached out to them to offer our support.
 This included:

-- Appointment of specialist remediation companies to assist with debris and contamination clean up;
+- The appointment of specialist remediation companies to assist with debris and contamination clean up;

 - Engagement with our panel of alternative accommodation providers to understand what their capacity was in case our customers needed to call upon them;